dbp/pyret-tc/README.md

 detected, and any top level functions that it inferred types for based on tests.

+**NOTE**: It is currently quite slow.
+On my recent desktop i7, running the whole test suite (50 small programs) takes about 40 seconds, and running the type checker on itself takes 68 minutes.
+Yes, minutes. (eek!).

 Feedback welcome; though it is definitely still a work in progress (so, "it doesn't catch all type errors" isn't useful feedback.
 A specific error it missed, on the other hand, is.)